Compiled by the Road Trip Alberta team

 Lake Louise Trailer Campground

 It would be hard to pick a favourite season to visit Lake Louise, but one thing’s for sure: summer means seeing that brilliant turquoise lake that is famous the world over.
-Thankfully, summertime also brings many things to do in Lake Louise.
+Thankfully, summertime also brings a multitude of things to do in Lake Louise.
 Here are a few of our favourite activities for those sunny, warm days by the lake.

 Lake Agnes Tea House Trail

-The Lake Agnes Tea House Trail is one of the most famous hiking trails in Lake Louise, and for good reason.
+The Lake Agnes Tea House Trail is one of the most famous hiking trails, and for good reason.
 Starting at the Fairmont Chateau Lake Louise, this moderate out-and-back trail has a length of 7.4 kilometers.
 There’s a fairly steady incline on the way to the Lake Agnes Tea House itself, but the views of the beautiful lake and the Canadian Rockies make it all worthwhile!

 Plain of Six Glaciers Trail